 Relativity's first launch vehicle is an expandible, Terran 1 is a two-stage vehicle capable of lifting 1,250kg to low earth orbit.
-Their rockets use Aeon engines that are 3D-printed ,using liquid oxygen and liquid natural gas propellants.
+Their rockets use Aeon enginesthat are 3D-printed ,using liquid oxygen and liquid natural gas propellants.
 The Aeon engine has been fired over 500 times during testing.
 Terran 1 has 9 Aeon rockets on its first stage and 1 vacuum engine on the second stage.
-Terran 1 is currently scheduled for a test launch on June 30, 2022.
+Terran 1 launched successfully on March 23, 2023.

-Terran R will be the first fully reusable 3D printed rocket.
+Terran R is expected be the first fully reusable 3d printed rocket.
 It will be lifted by 7 reusable Aeon rockets (Aeon R), and 1 Aeon vacuum engine on the second stage will take the vehicle into orbit.
 It can lift payloads up to 20,000 kg.
 It may be returning to an earth landing site or landing on the water.
 It is expected to launch in 2025.

 Stokes Space is headquartered in based in Kent, WA near Seattle.
 It was founded in October 2012 by former Blue Origin and SpaceX employees.
 Stokes is working to build a fully reusable rocket.
 Their facility is located in Moses Lake, WA.